The Roku TV: The Roku Experience Built Right In

-In my testing, my Roku TV was able to load and stream video on various apps (including Netflix, Hulu, Sling TV, DIRECTV STREAM, and YouTube TV) very quickly.
+In my testing, my Roku TV was able to load and stream video on various apps, including Netflix, Hulu, Sling TV, DIRECTV, and YouTube TV, very quickly.
 Streaming was high quality and consistent.
-Naturally, loading times were slightly faster when I used an Ethernet cable, but the difference was negligible enough that I didn’t typically bother with the cable — Wi-Fi was more than reliable enough for me.
+Naturally, loading times were slightly faster when I used an Ethernet cable, but the difference was negligible enough that I didn’t typically bother with the cable.
+Wi-Fi was more than reliable enough for me.

 Roku TV Value

-Prices vary across the Roku TV models, so this is a good time to talk about all of those various models.
+Prices vary across the Roku TV models, so this is a good time to talk about them.

-Roku doesn’t manufacture TVs itself — instead, it has partnered with brands like TCL.
-These TV companies create the hardware, and Roku provides the software.
-Each brand of TV offers various models of different sizes, prices, and levels of picture quality.
+Roku has long partnered with brands like TCL to make its smart TVs, and the company recently began manufacturing its own TVs.
+Each partnered version of TV offers various models of different sizes, prices, and levels of picture quality.

-Roku’s few remaining 720p models are dirt-cheap, but I don’t recommend buying TVs at that resolution right now.
+Roku’s few remaining 720p models are dirt cheap, but I don’t recommend buying TVs at that resolution right now.
 The 1080p models are also very cheap, and a little more tempting, but I think the sweet spot in value is right where you’d expect it to be: at the lower end of the industry-standard 4K models.
-You can get a 4K Roku TV for just two or three hundred bucks right now, and you can get a nice big one for a hundred or so more.
+You can get a 4K Roku TV for just $200 or $300 right now, and you can get a nice big one for $100 or so more.
 Roku also has 8K models, but that relatively new technology comes with a big price tag.

-While I haven’t been able to test every brand of TV, I have spent a lot of time with several TCL models, and I’ve been very impressed with their quality.
+I haven’t been able to test every brand of TV, but I have spent a lot of time with several TCL models and I’ve been very impressed with their quality.